 Sport posted an incredible 2-1 victory over Vitoria-PE in the Campeonato Pernambucano with goalkeeper Saulo claiming the match-winner in second half injury time.

-The big No.1 connected with an inswinging free-kick to win the match and then in his celebration tore ligaments in his right knee.
+The big number one connected with an inswinging free-kick to win the match and then in his celebration tore ligaments in his right knee.

-Saulo's team-mates mobbed the goalkeeper whilst on the ground and initial reports suggested a 10-day absence only for it to be significantly lengthened to six months.
+Saulo's team-mates mobbed the keeper whilst on the ground and initial reports suggested a 10 day-absence only for it to be significantly lengthened to six months.

 The hero-turned-injury victim said afterwards: "Yesterday [Monday] I was so happy, today I'm so sad.
 But I'll recover."

 Footage of Saulo scoring a goal then picking up a serious injury is below: